panreyes/gbstudio_translation_tools/README.md

 # GBStudio translation tools v0.0.0.1
-Created for preparing the GBStudio "A Cat & His Boy" for translation.
+Created for translating the GBStudio game "A Cat & His Boy".

 Thanks to GBStudio saving the whole project as a JSON file, we can easily extract all the texts and replace to and from a CSV file.